Country roadmaps

 It is a unique exercise that integrates country priorities with evidence and economic modelling to achieve five outcomes simultaneously.
 The portfolios of interventions are based on evidence, acquired through an AI-powered literature review and economic modelling, from researchers in Hesat2030 combined with participatory, country-led interventions.

-Achieving SDG 2 is possible but will require additional resources from countries and development partners.
+Achieving SDG 2 will require additional resources from countries and development partners

 The additional public expenditure required to implement these roadmaps ranges from approximately US $1.9 billion in Zambia to US $4.5 billion in Madagascar.
 While the financial landscape is constrained, inaction will only drive up costs further.
 These roadmaps - and their additional costs - offer a clear path towards sustainable food systems and an end to hunger and malnutrition.